-Soil samples for description and possible chemical analysis will be obtained from the borings at five-foot intervals, as a minimum.
-Although the actual number of samples submitted for chemical analysis will depend on site conditions and field screening data, we anticipate a minimum of one unsaturated soil samples from each boring will be submitted for chemical analysis as described in Task 5.
-In addition, one vadose zone soil sample collected from the proposed northeast well-boring will be analyzed for RBCA palanting the analyzed for RB
+Soil samples for description and possible chemical analysis will be obtained from the borings at minimum five-foot intervals, starting at 40 feet bgs.
+Although the actual number of samples submitted for chemical analysis will depend on site conditions and field screening data, we anticipate a minimum of three unsaturated soil samples from each boring will be submitted for chemical analysis as described in Task 5.

 Drill cuttings will be stockpiled at the site pending disposal.
-Stockpiled cuttings will be placed on and covered with plastic sheeting.
+Stockpiled cuttings will either be placed on and covered with plastic sheeting or stored in DOT-approved drums.
 Four soil samples from the drill cuttings will be collected for disposal characterization as described in Appendix A. These samples will be submitted to the laboratory for compositing into one sample, then analyzed as described in Task 5.
 Drill cuttings will be transported by a Tosco-approved soil hauler to Forward Landfill, located in Manteca, California.
-Water generated during cleaning of drilling equipment will be stored in properly labeled drums pending disposal.
+Water generated during cleaning of drilling equipment will be stored on-site in properly labeled drums pending disposal.